Export: Packaging Recipes And Dependencies

 "Ignore data" or "Include data" on each lookup table

 Finally, save the manifest.
 The same configuration of recipes and assets can now be used during multiple exports.
-To reuse the existing manifest, find the manifest in the main export tab and click on it to access its content.
+To reuse the existing manifest, find the manifest in the main export tab and select it to access its content.

 After creating a manifest, export the manifest as a package by clicking on the ‘Build and export package’ button on the top right of the screen.